Black Diamond Rhythm Tee Review

 With a tag-less neck and an integrated collar sweatband that stretches with the shirt, comfort was spared at no cost.
 Sadly, though, the Rhythm Tee doesn't boast UPF protection and only features two small reflective logos, a critical feature that could make this highly versatile shirt a great choice for urban commuters.
 Nonetheless, the primary features of this shirt remain in the fabric.

 We couldn't smell a hint of our efforts on this versatile shirt.
 It felt like forgetting to record a run on Strava.
 Week after week, there was nothing to show or smell.
 The odor-control benefits of merino wool are striking.
 We sniffed for odors while exercising in the shirt, after workouts, and after it had been balled up dirty on the floor and found little to no trace of all our adventures.
 Impressive.

 This is an expensive running shirt, but when compared to other merino wool base layers, it falls more appropriately in the mix.
 We wore this shirt a lot because we clearly liked what it had to offer.
 For a highly versatile layer that performs across elements and disciplines, we find value in an all-arounder, especially if it's as comfortable as this one.

 The merino wool of the Black Diamond Rhythm Tee eliminates odor and offers superior breathability and unparalleled stretch.
-This Top Pick for Layering crafts a fit and comfort that is excellent for running or as a base layer.
+This Editors' Choice is ideal for layering, craafting fit and comfort that is excellent for running or as a base layer.
 For the multi-sport enthusiast or the hundred-mile veteran, this shirt helps with thermoregulation, ventilation, and provides a comfortable fit with layers or a pack.
 The lofty merino wool is so light that it feels — and smells — like you aren't even wearing it.

 — Jeff Colt